Alfonso Rodríguez calls for a national housing pact on Constitution Day

 Housing and financing

-In his speech, Rodríguez Badal advocated for "an agreement like the one that made the Constitution possible" to address current challenges, among which he highlighted the need for a "social pact" to promote bold policies that guarantee "access to decent housing."
+In the speech, reported by Europa Press, Rodríguez Badal advocated for "an agreement like the one that made the Constitution possible" to address current challenges, among which he highlighted the need for a "social pact" to promote bold policies that guarantee "access to decent housing."
 He also called for a reform of the regional financing system.
 Prohens, the first president of the Balearic Islands born in democracy and "a daughter of the 1978 Constitution," expressed pride in the transition process and warned that only unity will allow them to face "population growth, access to housing, the quality of public services, the fight against inequality, the fight against climate change, and the transformation of the Balearic Islands."
 Both the government delegate and the president expressed their rejection of gender-based violence and remembered the latest victim in the Balearic Islands, a woman seriously injured on Sunday in Costitx.
-Mozart performances

-The ceremony was enlivened by two performances of Mozart by musicians from the Balearic Islands Symphony Orchestra.
+Returning to the official ceremony, the event was enlivened by two performances of Mozart by musicians from the Balearic Islands Symphony Orchestra.
 Among those in attendance were the Mayor of Palma, Jaime Martínez; the President of the Council of Mallorca, Llorenç Galmés; the General Commander of the Balearic Islands, Fernando Luis García Herréiz; and the President of the High Court of Justice of the Balearic Islands, Carlos Gómez.
 In this edition, several prominent figures read articles of the Constitution related to freedom and fundamental rights.
 Socialist MP Mercedes Garrido read the preamble, substituting for Emilio Alonso, who was absent due to illness.
 Former Palma City Councillor and former Vice-President of the Parliament, Francisca Bennàssar, read Article 6, on the role of political parties; and journalist Contxa Rosillo read Article 20, on freedom of expression and information.

 The general secretary of UGT in the Balearic Islands, Pedro Homar, was in charge of Article 28, on labor rights and trade unions, while Xisco Mellado, secretary of Institutional Participation for CCOO in the Balearic Islands, concluded his reading with Article 35, which guarantees the right to work and to a salary.